jkriege2/JKQtPlotter/examples/test_user_interaction/README.md

 ![](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/mousepositiondisplay.gif)

 ### Drag the Plot Viewport
-You can move the viewport of the graph using the mouse ("PanPlotOnMove"-action).
+You can move the viewport of the graph using the mouse ("jkqtpmdaPanPlotOnMove"-action).
 If you drag inside the plot window, you can move in both directions, if you drag over one of the coordinate axes, you can change the range of this axis only:

 ![](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/doc/images/drag_viewport.gif)